BC Road Trip: Island Edition

 Another highlight of this area is the incredible stretch of coastline running from Port Renfrew to Jordan River.
 This coast is connected via the Juan de Fuca trail, a 47km long hike that rambles along desolate beaches and through tangled forest.
 There are also access points along the trail that serve as ways to experience this coastline without the hassle of lugging a heavy multi-day backpacking set-up.
 Sombrio Beach is one of these locations, serving up some of the best surfing Vancouver Island has to offer, in a spectacular setting.

 Balancing out this wildness are more civilized attractions, including cozy accommodations, quality restaurants, and places like the Sheringham Distillery, which offers tours and tastings on the weekends.
 The modern, clean, minimalistic design of the West Coast Cottage in Jordan River feels at odds with the towering trees surrounding the cabin, but it all comes together perfectly when cozy in bed listening to the wind in the forest, or sipping a warm coffee on the patio as the morning sun filters through the branches above.
-Just minutes from the cabin are a few options to eat, including amazing breakfast and lunch sandwiches at the Cold Shoulder Café, woodfired pizza at Stoked Pizzeria, and one of the most incredible dining room ocean views and classy cuisine at the Point No Point Resort (including binoculars on each table for dinner time whale watching).
+Just minutes from the cabin are a few options to eat, including amazing breakfast and lunch sandwiches at the Cold Shoulder Café, woodfired pizza at Stoked Pizzeria, and one of the most incredible dining room ocean views, complete with a tasty alcoholic drink or two and classy cuisine at the Point No Point Resort (including binoculars on each table for dinner time whale watching).

 Exploring the East side of the Island offers the chance to experience a very different vibe, albeit one that’s still close to sea level.
 The Cowichan Valley is one of those spots, don’t miss experiencing its flavor on your island road trip!
 A broad, fertile valley guarded by forested hills, this area is more BC Interior farmland than Coastal destination.
 A quick detour onto the backroads will have one passing by vineyards, cows grazing, and lush farmland.
 It’s pretty easy to forget that the ocean is mere kilometers away.
 These farms can be experienced first-hand at the weekly Duncan Farmer’s Market.
 Freshly picked produce, art, baked goods and more, all served up by the quirky characters that make this valley home.